wp-plugins/bulk-delete/readme.txt

 - Only private posts
 - Restrict to first N posts
 - Delete permanently or just move to trash
-- Schedule deletion of posts automatically (Available as a [Pro addon](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons))
+- Schedule deletion of pages automatically (Available as a [Pro addon](http://bulkwp.com/addons/scheduler-for-deleting-pages-by-status/))

 #### Deleting post revisions